Ways to Give

 - Mailing Address: 1407 E. 60th Street, Chicago, IL 60637

 There are few more enduring ways to express your values than to make a future gift to benefit Chicago Theological Seminary.
 The easiest way to do this is through a planned gift, which is one that is planned for during your lifetime but not fully realized until after your death.
 Planned gifts are a wonderful way to create a meaningful legacy for you and your family and secure the future of Chicago Theological Seminary’s mission.
 Planned gifts do not require great wealth.
 It is a win for you, and a win for Chicago Theological Seminary.
 There are several ways to structure your planned gift depending on your objectives.
-Check out our Planned Giving website for more.
+Check out our Planned Giving page for more.

 MATCHING GIFT PROGRAMS